High Vacuum Pumpdown from Atmospheric Pressure

 1. Insure that the system has achieved equilibrium at atmospheric pressure.
-With all valves closed, remove the bell jar and let stand for at least 15 minutes.
+All valves should be closed.
+Remove the bell jar and let stand for at least 15 minutes.

 2. Visually inspect the base plate and gasket for cleanliness.
 If the gasket needs cleaning, wipe with alcohol.
-Dry thoroughly with a lint-free cloth and lubricate with a thin film of vacuum grease.
+Dry thoroughly with a lint-free cloth.
+Lubricate with a thin film of vacuum grease.

 3. Place the bell jar and shield on the baseplate.